BilalLatif/Simulation-of-DLX-Scoreboard/README.md

 # Simulation of DLX Scoreboard

 This is a DLX Scoreboard Simulation on C++.
-It includes Basic operation that is: ADD, SUB, MUL, DIV and Branch (Loop).
+It includes Basic operation that is: ADD, SUB, MUL, DIV and Branch (Loop)..

 Developed by: